Azure/autorest/Documentation/clients-error.md

 # Error Handling
-To access information about HTTP errors, including the HTTP request and response, use the `HttpOperationException` class as follows:
+When errors are encountered while executing client operations, they are surfaced with an `HttpOperationException`.
+The exception includes the HTTP Request and Response objects as shown in this example:
 ```csharp
 try
 {